sergeymironov0001/algorigthms-part1/README.md

 # algorigthms-part1
-The project contains solutions for all programming assignment of the [Algorithms, Part I](https://www.coursera.org/learn/algorithms-part1/home/welcome) course.
+The project contains solutions for all programming assignments of the [Algorithms, Part I](https://www.coursera.org/learn/algorithms-part1/home/welcome) course.